 - Collects caller information (name, service needed, preferred timing)

-- Books appointments directly or sends a booking link via text
+- Books appointments live during the call or sends a booking link via text

 - Routes true emergencies to on-call staff